wordshk/wikipedia_hong_kong_people_names/README.md

-Downloads SQL files from Chinese wikipedia dumps, converts them into sqlite-compatible format, and queries the database for Hong Kong people names.
+Downloads SQL files from Chinese wikipedia dumps, converts them into sqlite-compatible format, and queries the database for popular fictional characters.

+This is based off of earlier work in the main branch that queries for Hong Kong people's names.

 To start, see `extract`.
-It will generate a `extracted.txt` file.
+It will generate a `zhwiki.fictional-characters.txt` file.

-To fix other issues with extracted.txt, including simplified characters, non-name components of the page title, see `post_processing`.

-`hong_kong_people_names.txt` is the post_processed result.